| Ezine Publishing As

 business in its own right.

-are two ways - by accepting paid advertising and charging
+itself?
+There are two ways - by accepting paid advertising

 for subscription.

-just following conventional wisdom.
-I had created a web
+1999, I was just following conventional wisdom.
+I had

 to visit my site.